sonic-net/SONiC/doc/fips/SONiC-OpenSSL-FIPS-140-3-deployment.md

 ## SONiC reboot and upgarde
 ### SONiC warm-reboot or fast-reboot
-SONiC ware-reboot/fast-reboot will initialize the kernel command line, it only has impact when the FIPS enforcement flag changed, either from Enforce to None/NoneEnforce, or from None/NoneEnforce to enforce.
+SONiC ware-reboot/fast-reboot will initialize the kernel command line, it only has impact when the FIPS enforcement flag changed, either from enforce to none-nforce, or from none-enforce to enforce.

 When the FIPS enforcement config changed, it is required to do the warm-reboot or fast-reboot to make the change take effect.